Serpent symbolism

 The serpent, or snake, is one of the oldest and most widespread mythological symbols.
 The word is derived from Latin serpens, a crawling animal or snake.
-Snakes have been associated with some of the oldest rituals known to mankind and represent dual expression of good and evil.
+Snakes have been associated with some of the oldest rituals known to humankind.

-In some cultures, snakes were fertility symbols.
-For example, the Hopi people of North America performed an annual snake dance to celebrate the union of Snake Youth (a Sky spirit) and Snake Girl (an Underworld spirit) and to renew the fertility of Nature.
-During the dance, live snakes were handled, and at the end of the dance the snakes were released into the fields to guarantee good crops.
-"The snake dance is a prayer to the spirits of the clouds, the thunder and the lightning, that the rain may fall on the growing crops."
-To the Hopi, snakes symbolized the umbilical cord, joining all humans to Mother Earth.
-The Great Goddess often had snakes as her familiars—sometimes twining around her sacred staff, as in ancient Crete—and they were worshiped as guardians of her mysteries of birth and regeneration.
+They represent dual expression of good and evil.

+The historian of religions Mircea Eliade observed in The Myth of the Eternal Return that "the serpent symbolizes chaos, the formless and nonmanifested".

+In The Symbolism of the Cross, Traditionalist René Guénon contended that "the serpent will depict the series of the cycles of universal manifestation", "the indefinitude of universal Existence," and "the being's attachment to the indefinite series of cycles of manifestation."

+Recent academic book-length treatments of serpent symbolism include James H. Charlesworth's The Good and Evil Serpent (2010) and Charles William Dailey's The Serpent Symbol in Tradition (2022).

+Across cultures, the serpent has been revered and feared as a symbol of duality, transformation, and the eternal cycle.
+In Hindu and Buddhist traditions, serpents appear as nāgas—guardians of treasures and waters—and are linked to kundalini energy, the spiritual force coiled at the base of the spine.
+In Mesoamerican mythology, the feathered serpent Quetzalcoatl symbolizes renewal, wisdom, and the union of earth and sky.
+The African Vodun tradition reveres the rainbow serpent Dan as a cosmic balancer, while Aboriginal Australian mythology sees the Rainbow Serpent as a creator being central to Dreamtime stories.

+In psychology, Carl Jung interpreted the serpent as an archetype of the unconscious and personal transformation.

+The alchemical symbol of the ouroboros—a serpent eating its own tail—represents eternal return, unity of opposites, and the cyclic nature of the cosmos.

+These representations reflect the serpent's enduring presence in religious, mystical, and philosophical thought as a symbol of power, rebirth, and the unknown.

 Evolutionary origins

-The anthropologist Lynn Isbell has argued that, as primates, the serpent as a symbol of death is built into our unconscious minds because of our evolutionary history.
+The anthropologist Lynne Isbell has argued that, as primates, the serpent as a symbol of death is built into our unconscious minds because of our evolutionary history.
 Isbell argues that for millions of years snakes were the only significant predators of primates, and that this explains why fear of snakes is one of the most common phobias worldwide and why the symbol of the serpent is so prevalent in world mythology; the serpent is an innate image of danger and death.

 Furthermore, the psychoanalyst Joseph Lewis Henderson and the ethnologist Maude Oakes have argued that the serpent is a symbol of initiation and rebirth precisely because it is a symbol of death.

 Using phylogenetical and statistical methods on related motifs from folklore and myth, French comparativist Julien d'Huy managed to reconstruct a possible archaic narrative about the serpent.
 In this Paleolithic "ophidian" myth, snakes are connected to rains and storms, and even to water sources.
 In regards to the latter, it blocks rivers and other water sources in exchange for human sacrifices and/or material good offerings.